 The planned NT$6.8 billion cancer-screening budget for 2025, up from NT$2.8 billion, reflects the government’s commitment to expanding screenings for Taiwan’s five major cancers (lung, colorectal, breast, cervical, and gastric) and adopting new diagnostics.
 While this increase is a welcome development, raising screening participation remains a key challenge.
 MOHW data shows that only cervical cancer screening has surpassed a 50% participation rate, with breast and colorectal cancer screenings consistently falling below 40%.
 The Committee urges the MOHW to develop cancer-specific strategies aimed at increasing screening participation, improving the allocation and utilization of screening resources, and ultimately reducing cancer-related mortality.
 Tailored approaches should reflect the epidemiological characteristics and care pathways of individual cancer types, with an emphasis on early detection and equitable access.

 The World Health Organization estimates that 30% to 50% of cancers are preventable.
 To strengthen its cancer prevention efforts, Taiwan should enhance the tracking of new cases by type and establish performance indicators such as follow-up, treatment initiation, and survival rates.
-These metrics will help improve integration of screening, diagnosis, and treatment, while also providing a clear basis for evaluating the effectiveness of national cancer prevention policies.
+These metrics will help improve integration of screening, diagnosis, and treatment, while also providing a clear basis for evaluating the effectiveness of national cancer prevention policies. - Align cancer treatment with international benchmarks.
+Taiwan faces persistent gaps in cancer care relative to international benchmarks.
+Major challenges include delayed access to new therapies, limited reimbursement coverage, constraints on treatment timing and duration, higher out-of-pocket costs for patients, and reduced clinical trial participation due to misalignment with global standards.

 The Committee welcomes the government’s Cancer Drug Fund (CDF), a critical policy tool designed to accelerate patient access to innovative cancer therapies and reduce the treatment gap between Taiwan and international standards.
 In 2025, NT$5 billion was allocated from the national budget to support the fund, with a planned gradual increase to NT$10 billion.
 The CDF plays a critical role in supporting access to new drugs or indications that address unmet medical needs and show therapeutic potential, but for which clinical benefit or financial impact remains uncertain, particularly during the collection of real-world data.